xhente/omv-regen/README.md

 - All manual configurations done in CLI and manually installed packages will be skipped during regeneration.
 Use openmediavault-apttool and openmediavault-symlinks on the original system if you need them to preserve certain special settings, then make the backup.
 - The last step of the regeneration is the network configuration and the system will reboot.
 After that you will lose the connection if your IP is different.
 On the screen you will have the new IP.
 If you want to avoid losing the connection, set the same IP of the original system before launching the regeneration.
 In this step, a message will be displayed on the screen for 10 seconds that allows you to skip the regeneration of the network interface by pressing any key.

+ACKNOWLEDGMENTS: Thanks to Aaron Murray for advice on the development of this script.
 ______________________________________________________________________________________________________________________

 ![CONFIGURACION OMV-REGEN_Página_1](https://github.com/xhente/omv-regen/assets/110301854/8c22cdb1-3db2-43e8-ab68-2a81e44af6fe)